lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # Image version: 1.0.0+0
 ```

+This produces the Firmware Image File `my_sensor_app.img` that PineTime Owners may use to flash PineTime over Bluetooth LE.

 _In the above Linker Script, why is the Image Header (`.imghdr`) marked as `NOLOAD`?_

-`NOLOAD` means that the Image Header will NOT be written to the Image BIN File.
+`NOLOAD` means that the Image Header will NOT be written to the Firmware BIN File.
+Let's compare the Firmware BIN and Firmware Image Files...

+<< pic >>

-The Firmware BIN File ???
+The files are identical...
+Just that the Firmware BIN File doesn't have the Image Header.

+Thus when `imgtool.py` transforms the Firmware BIN File to a Firmware Image File...
+It's merely inserting the Image Header at the front of the BIN file!

+That's why we use `NOLOAD` to drop the empty Image Header from the BIN file, and let `imgtool.py` insert a proper Image Header into the file.

+_Why not omit the Image Header from the Linker Script?_

+Because the firmware addresses would get messed up by the GCC Linker.

+???

 # Mark PineTime Firmware as OK